-On a serious note, Rivers is one of the most consistent quarterbacks in the league year in and year out.
+Rivers is one of the most consistent quarterbacks in the league year in and year out.
 He’s maintained a completion rate above 60% his entire career as a starter since 2006.
-Consistency is arguably the most valuable attribute for any player especially at signal caller.
+Consistency is arguably the most valuable attribute for any player, especially at signal caller.
 It does not however guarantee success as showcased by the Charger’s 5-12 record.

 Trevor Siemian, Denver Broncos:

 Truthfully, I’ve never seen a scenario where a quarterback has been called one of the worst QB’s in the NFL and then compared to John Elway in the same sentence.
 What is weirder is that I sort of agree.
 I can’t get a read on whether Siemian is good or not, but I can empathize with his situation.
-The Broncos as a franchise is clearly shell shocked.
-They had just won a Super Bowl in 2016 and expected a 25-year-old 2nd year rookie to fill the mold of Peyton Manning’s forehead.
+The Broncos franchise is clearly shell shocked.
+They had just won a Super Bowl in 2016 and expected a 25-year-old 2nd year rookie to fill Peyton Manning’s shoes.

 While he has shown flashes of promise, 18 total TD aren’t exactly going to meet those expectations.
 Development is going to be key for Siemian.
 Getting him more comfortable in the pocket and avoiding those desperation sling passes to an open back will do wonders for his QBR.
 If the Broncos can maintain any semblance of their Super Bowl defense, they should be able to negate any offensive growing pains.